 The park is open and a pleasure to visit year-round.
 Although temperatures may reach 100° F, summer remains the most popular time to visit.
 Even still, Badlands remains one of the lesser traveled parks in the U.S. If you really want to avoid any crowd, plan a trip during spring or fall.
 The winter can be bitter cold but snow accumulation is rare.

 The most convenient airport is located in Rapid City.
-(Find Flights) The park is about 75 miles east of Rapid City.
+(Find Flights) The park is about 75 miles east of Rapid City, very doable as a day trip.
 From I-90 at S. Dak.
 240, the park is only 3 miles south.
 If you are traveling from Kadoka, travel west for 27 miles.

 There is an entrance fee for Badlands National Park.
 Prices of 7 day passes range depending on your mode of transportation: Private, non-commercial vehicles - $15; Individual (hike, bicycle) - $7; Motorcycle - $10.